 Monoliths?
 Sure, but …

 … mind scalability and team setup.
 A monolith has advantages for companies and startups consisting of small teams.
 It allows them to get their initial product released in short time and with a clear, comprehensive code foundation.

 Monoliths?
 Microservices?
 The Best of Both Worlds!

 Monoliths and microservices aren’t as mutually exclusive as the paragraphs above

 It is perfectly possible to arrange a pool of microservices around a single, monolithic core application.
 The monolith runs the main business logic, while its subservices scale independently and can be deployed without changing the monolith’s code foundation.

 Small companies and startups benefit from this approach.
 Building up their central product as a monolith will enable them to release it with short time to market.
 The micro-subservices add to this.
 They give opportunities to expand the monolith while avoiding dependencies.
 However, keep the microservices small enough to quickly communicate with the monolith.
 Otherwise, you are giving away the performative edge gained by using a monolithic core.

 For balancr and its sister products, we’ve decided to settle for the monolithic approach, as it fits our workflow and the layout of the software better.
 We are convinced by the advantages of monolithic SOAs: While monoliths have their disadvantages, they are also more reliable and easier to handle for us and for the startups and companies we’ve entered partnerships with.
 And as we have seen, monoliths and microservices can complement one another as the software grows.

-Our products base on the monolithic architecture, but we also offer software development services.
-If you want to learn more, shot us an email at email@example.com.
+Our products are based on monolithic architecture, but we also offer software development services.
+If you want to learn more, shot us an email at firstname.lastname@example.org.